-This is a very pretty loop around Briones reservoir that, like most EBMUD trails, the Briones Reservoir loop is quite scenic and offers more of a sense of remoteness than the typical East Bay park.
+This is a very pretty loop around Briones reservoir that, like most EBMUD trails, feels a lot quieter and more remote than the typical East Bay park.
 Briones Reservoir is also one of the few EBMUD properties to have a substantial length of singletrack trail — about a quarter of the loop.
 The loop is long for a day hike, but it’s relatively easy and fast for its length.

 The loop has a nice progression of typical East Bay environments: the trail climbs up into open grass-covered hills, where there’s almost no tree cover; then it meanders along the shore of the reservoir, a mostly flat stretch of trail that’s partially under oak woods; and finally it climbs into dense, shady woods on the south side of the reservoir.

 A $10.00 annual permit is required to use this trail.
 The permit can be purchased online and printed out on your printer.

-The first mile of the hike is the least scenic part.
-The trail is a dry, dusty gravel road that’s used by trucks, and it has a somewhat industrial look.
+The first mile of the hike is the least scenic part, as the route follows a dry, dusty gravel road over the dam.
 Also, for a while the trail follows some less-than-scenic sets of electrical lines that radiate out from a nearby substation.
-Over the first few miles the scenery gradually improves, as the trail climbs to views over the reservoir and a brief glimpse of San Pablo Bay to the north.
+But the scenery gradually improves as the trail climbs and views open up over the reservoir and the East Bay hills.
 The trail then descends, passing through a wooded area before reaching the shore of the glittering reservoir.